Red Velvet Cake:

 with a non stick spray, a 9 x 2 inch (23 x 5 cm) round cake

-round cake pans and line the bottoms of the pans with parchment paper.
-Set
+pan and then line the bottom of the pan with parchment paper.

-mixer, or with a hand mixer, beat the butter until soft (about 1-2 minutes).
-Add the sugar
+of your electric mixer, or with a hand mixer, beat the butter until creamy and

-and beat until light and fluffy (about 2-3 minutes).
-Add the eggs, one at a
+and vanilla extract and beat until light and fluffy (about 2-3 minutes).
+Add the egg and beat until

 In a measuring cup